Take Masterpieces from the Louvre Home with Samsung’s The Frame

 “The Louvre is a venue of discovery, imbued with emotion, a spectacular setting for artistic masterpieces.
 Admiring works from its collection every day, at home, as well as views of the building, galleries and gardens, is a wonderful way to see and understand the extraordinary beauty of this museum,” said Yann Le Touher, Head of Development, Brand Licensing and Commercial Partnerships of the Louvre.

-The Frame boasts a unique and customizable design that sets it apart from the rest.
+The Frame boasts a unique and customisable design that sets it apart from the rest.
 Designed to be a TV when it’s on and art when it’s off, The Frame is an innovative digital canvas that reflects an individual’s personal style.
-The 2021 version of the lifestyle TV offers new custom options to complement every space and style, with two frame designs: modern (available in white, teak and brown) and beveled (available in white and brick red).2
+The 2021 version of the Lifestyle TV offers new custom options to complement every space and style, with two frame designs: modern (available in white, teak and brown) and bevelled (available in white and brick red).

-To complete the artwork appeal, The Frame can be hung flush to the wall on an ultra-slim mount and connected to a One Connect box via a single translucent3 cable that integrates all TV connectors including the power source.
-Users can also set The Frame anywhere in the room on a Studio Stand.4
+To complete the artwork appeal, The Frame can be hung flush to the wall on an ultra-slim mount and connected to a One Connect box via a single translucent cable that integrates all TV connectors including the power source.
+Users can also set The Frame anywhere in the room on a Studio Stand.

-In addition to its gallery-ready design, The Frame provides a vibrant 4K5 QLED picture quality powered by Quantum Dot Technology that allows 100% color volume, immersing viewers in a world of rich and realistic colors.
+In addition to its gallery-ready design, The Frame provides a vibrant 4K QLED picture quality powered by Quantum Dot Technology that allows 100% colour volume, immersing viewers in a world of rich and realistic colours.

 About the Musée du Louvre